brankoterzic/SMPUOS-example-project/README.md

 ##Project contains four microservices:
 - UserService - stores information about users, autentification and authorization
-- ShoppingCart - stores information about user shopping carts
+- ShoppingCartService - stores information about user shopping carts
-- Product - stores information about products available on web shop
+- ProductService - stores information about products available on web shop
-- Payment - stores information about payments
+- PaymentService - stores information about payments

 ##Frontend
 - Install all dependencies by calling ```npm install``` in frontend folder.